Eton College: Tutors and teaching

-Every evening, about an hour and a quarter, known as Quiet Hour, is set aside, during which boys are expected to study or prepare work for their teachers if not otherwise engaged.
+Every evening, about 75 minutes, known as Quiet Hour, is set aside, during which boys are expected to study or prepare work for their teachers if not otherwise engaged.
+Specialists (boys in sixth form) are not obliged to observe Quiet Hours but must still remain quiet and respectful during the allocated time.
 Some Houses, at the discretion of the House Master, may observe a second Quiet Hour after prayers in the evening.
 This is less formal, with boys being allowed to visit each other's rooms to socialise if neither boy has work outstanding.
 The Independent Schools Inspectorate's report for 2016 says, "The achievement of pupils is exceptional.
 Progress and abilities of all pupils are at a high level.
 Pupils are highly successful in public examinations, and the record of entrance to universities with demanding entry requirements in the United Kingdom and overseas is strong."

 In 2017, a science, technology, engineering, and mathematics (STEM) schools skills ranking table, designed to show employability, showed the school performed disproportionally badly, falling to 109th place and behind many state schools.
 Edwina Dunn, the chairwoman of the company producing the report, called for schools to be reassessed based on how suitable pupils are for businesses in the post-Brexit world.

-School magazines
+School publications

 The Chronicle is the official school magazine, having been founded in 1863.
 It is edited by boys at the school.
 Although liable to censorship, it has a tradition of satirising and attacking school policies, as well as documenting recent events.
-The Oppidan, founded in 1828, was published once a half; it covered all sport in Eton and some professional events as well, but no longer exists.
-The Junior Chronicle is the official school magazine of Lower Boys (pupils in their first two years at Eton) and it written, edited and designed solely by them.
+The Oppidan, founded in 1828, was published once a half; it covered all sport in Eton and some professional events as well, but ceased to exist until a recent revival in 2023.
+The Junior Chronicle is the official school magazine of Lower Boys (pupils in their first two years at Eton) and it is written, edited and designed solely by them.
+In 2022, the Press Office became known as the Eton College Journalism Association.
+A totally boy-run team, headed by a Master, now runs the publication which reports on notable events across school life and societies, serving as an important summary of all that happens within the school.

-Other school magazines, including The Academic Yearbook, The Arts Review, and The Eton Zeitgeist have been published, as well as publications produced by individual departments such as The 1440 Review (history), The Axiom (mathematics), Scientific Etonian (science), The Ampersand (English), Biopsy (Medicine) and The Lexicon (modern languages).
+Other school magazines, including The Academic Yearbook, The Arts Review, and The Eton Zeitgeist have been published, as well as publications produced by individual departments such as The 1440 Review (history), The Agathon (philosophy), The Axiom (mathematics), Scientific Etonian (science), The Ampersand (English), Biopsy (medicine), The Lexicon (modern languages) and The Etonal (music).
+Online publications also include EtonSTEM (STEM subjects) and The Florentina (environmental).